KxSystems/kx-vscode/README.md

 ## Get started

-a few words about the process, so install q, start q and connect q to vscode
+a few words about the process, so install q, start q, configue connection, and connect q to vscode

 ### Install q